-Vitto Malvora does the more typical version when he was pumping a powerful Mind Rape on Harry, Thomas, Lara, and others.
+Vitto Malvora does the more typical version when he pumps a powerful Mind Rape on Harry, Thomas, Lara, and others.
 He takes his time gloating and kicking Lara Raith.
 He didn't realize, by Lash's help, Harry was no longer under his spell.
-He also didn't anticipate the shotgun blast to the leg.
+He also didn't anticipate the shotgun blast to the hand.
 It killed his concentration and freed everyone from the spell.

 Evil Is Easy: Harry continues to train Molly in this fact and for her to avoid taking the easy path and using magic for everything.

 Explosion Propulsion: The end of White Night.
 Harry.
 Lara.
 Explosives rigged to blow up the Raith Deeps.
 The solution?
 Harry makes out with Lara and uses the emotional energy to shield them, shooting them out of the entrance like a cannonball.